stewert69/RFID-Attendance-system-V2.0/README.md

 # RFID-Attendance-system

 There was a missing file to update the admin  password, so I created one.
 It's not glamorous, but it gets the job done.
+Lines 7 and 11 need to be updated in the reset_pass.php file.

 Original created by InfinityWorldHI